hoshikawa2/python_redaction/README.md

     : need to respect a JSON association

-    'value' is the value between '', yes the value needs to be a String
+    'value' is the value between '' for a String, or a Numeric value (Integer or Double with a . and no '')

 So you can use the class **Redaction.py** in you code, like this: